-Common problems with street address signage include:
+Common problems with rural address signage include:

 - Obstructed signs: Property owners/renters must maintain trees, shrubs and other landscaping to ensure the address sign is not obstructed.
-Businesses must ensure that their address can be seen and is not obstructed or hidden in shop windows.

 - Mismatched signs: Property owners must ensure that any address numbers on their building match the 911 road signs where applicable.